javivelasco/django-pipeline-compass-compiler/README.md

 ## Django Pipeline Compass Compiler

-Compiler class to use with Django Asset Pipeline package to compile Compass.
+Compiler class to use with [Django Pipeline](https://github.com/cyberdelia/django-pipeline) package to compile [Compass](http://compass-style.org/).
 It uses the official compass gem so you have to install it first:

 ```shell
 $ sudo gem install compass